balderdashy/mast/README.md

 # FRAMEWORK

+Please visit the [Mast wiki](https://github.com/balderdashy/mast/wiki) for more fully fledged writting of this framework and quick references with API documentation.

 > Warning :: The version of FRAMEWORK in this repository is under active development and may or may not be stable.

 ## What is this..?!